Zé Carlos (footballer, born 1962)

 José Carlos da Costa Araújo (7 February 1962 – 24 July 2009), best known as Zé Carlos, was a Brazilian association footballer who played as a goalkeeper.
-At international level, he represented the Brazil national team at the 1990 FIFA World Cup.
+At international level, he played for the Brazil national team at the 1990 FIFA World Cup.

 Career

 Throughout his career (1983–2000) he played for Americano de Campos, Flamengo, Rio Branco, Cruzeiro, Vitória, XV de Piracicaba, América and Tubarão.
 He played also in Portugal, where he defended Vitória de Guimarães, SC Farense, and Felgueiras.

 The best moment in his career came when he played for Flamengo, in the late eighties, when he won one Brazilian championship in 1987 and one Rio de Janeiro state championship in 1986.

 At that time he was often called up for the Brazil national football team, but was usually the second goalkeeper after Taffarel.
 That was the case in the 1988 Olympics.
 He did play on two occasions in 1989.
 However, during the 1990 FIFA World Cup, he only made the third goalkeeper, after Taffarel and Acácio.